grow-services/developer-documentation/src/ethnicities.md

-When the grow version is NL2013 or NL2013B
+When the grow version is NL2013

     [1] => Netherlands
     [2] => Other Eurpean